 Occasionally—but not always—job advertisements will ask applicants to provide references along with their resume for consideration.
 Here's the best case scenario if you need to provide references as part of the job application: you departed from previous positions in good standing and have a general letter of reference from your employer attesting to your competent performance.

-In these cases, you are going to have to write a reference request letter to someone who can vouch for your potential as an employee.
+But what if you didn't leave on good terms or neglected to ask for a letter?
+Or, what if you are a recent high school or college grad without work experience?
+In these cases, you will need to write a reference request letter to someone who can vouch for your potential as an employee.

-Ideally, for people who have work experience, professional references should be provided from former supervisors who are familiar with your work history, strengths, and hard and soft skills.
+If you have work experience, professional references can be provided from former supervisors who are familiar with your work history, strengths, and hard and soft skills.
 If you no longer remember the name of a supervisor or they have moved on, a second option is to contact the Human Resources (HR) department of your previous employers for a reference; they should still have your personnel file available, from which they can glean the information needed for a reference.

 If you are a recent graduate, you will probably be writing reference letter requests to former teachers, coaches, work study supervisors, pastors, or the leaders of community groups or extracurricular clubs in which you have participated.

 Think carefully about who you ask to be your references—you want to select people who will write positively about you.
 Opt to request references from people with whom you maintained a good rapport.
 People who know you fairly well will be able to write a specific reference letter, which is more meaningful to potential employers.

 What to Include in a Reference Request Letter